Andrea Congreaves

+College career

-She was born in Epsom, Surrey, and graduated Carshalton High School for Girls in Carshalton, Sutton, in 1986.
+Congreaves graduated from Carshalton High School for Girls in Carshalton, Sutton, in 1986.
 She played for the Carshalton High School girls' basketball team, and through a connection with her high school coach was eventually offered an athletic scholarship to attend university in the United States.

 Congreaves enrolled in Mercer University, an American private liberal arts college located in Macon, Georgia.
 While attending Mercer, she played for the Mercer Bears women's basketball team – the university's varsity women's team – from 1989 to 1993, and led the Lady Bears to two regular season championships in the Atlantic Sun Conference (1991, 1992).
 As a junior in 1991–92, and again as a senior in 1992–93, she led National Collegiate Athletic Association (NCAA) Division I in scoring.
 She was a first-team all-conference selection in 1991, 1992 and 1993, and was the conference player of the year in 1992 and 1993.
 After her senior season in 1992–93, she was selected as an All-American by the Women's Basketball Coaches Association (WBCA) – recognising her as one of the top ten women players in NCAA Division I college basketball.

 Congreaves graduated from Mercer University with a four-year bachelor of arts degree in 1993, and was inducted into the university's athletic hall of fame in 2013.

+WNBA career

 Congreaves was the first-ever British sportswoman to play in the Women's National Basketball Association (WNBA), the highest level professional league for women basketball players in the United States.
-After being drafted in the fourth round (26th pick overall) of the 1997 WNBA Draft, she played three seasons in the WNBA, including her first two seasons (1997–98) for the Charlotte Sting, and her final season (1999) for the Orlando Miracle.
-During her three WNBA seasons, she appeared in 84 of 90 games played by her teams, starting 58 of them, and scoring exactly 500 points.
+She was drafted in the fourth round (26th pick overall) of the 1997 WNBA draft by the Charlotte Sting and played her debut game on June 22, 1997.
+On that day, the Sting loss to the Phoenix Mercury 59 - 76 although Congreaves was able to record 6 points and a rebound.
+The Sting finished the season 15 - 13 and made the playoffs but were eliminated in the semi-finals by the Houston Comets.

+The next season, Congreaves played less minutes per game than her rookie season (going from 23.5 to 15.5 minutes) and thus had lower productivity across the board.
+However, she was still able to average a helpful 4.3 points, 3 rebounds and 1.5 assists and helped the Sting improve to a 18 - 12 record.
+Even with the better record, the Sting were once again eliminated in the playoff semi-finals by the Comets.